Last Modified: June 12, 2023

 - To assist us in assessing your candidacy when you apply to our team.

-We do not “sell” personal information to third parties for monetary consideration.
+We do not “sell” personal information to third parties for monetary consideration without your consent.
 We will not collect additional categories of personal information or use the personal information we collect for materially different, unrelated, or incompatible purposes without providing you notice.

 Sharing Personal Information